OpenXiangShan/XiangShan/README.md

 # XiangShan

 XiangShan (香山) is an open-source high-performance RISC-V processor project.

 中文说明[在此](readme.zh-cn.md)。

 Copyright 2020-2021 by Institute of Computing Technology, Chinese Academy of Sciences.

+Copyright 2020-2021 by Peng Cheng Laboratory.

 ## Docs and slides
 We gave 20+ presentations on RISC-V World Conference China 2021.
 XiangShan tutorial was held at the same place.
 Our slides for RVWC2021 have been updated on [our doc repo](https://github.com/OpenXiangShan/XiangShan-doc) (in Chinese).